from £60 /night help Price for guests, Nights approx:

 |Further details outdoors|

-The walled back garden has a sunny patio with herbs and shrubs in the borders.
+The walled back garden has a sunny patio with herbs, flowers and shrubs in the borders.
 There's a table and chairs for al fresco dining facing the lawn - you can pass the food and china out from the nearby kitchen window.
 The rest of the garden is laid out with a small curving lawn, well-stocked flowerbeds, box hedges and topiaries.
 At the end in a sunny spot is a wrought iron bench, where you can sit with a glass of wine and the crossword or a book.
 On the side patio, where the wall fountain is, there is another small bench and tiny - very pretty - side table.
-There's also the space / slot for the rotary dryer, which is kept in the shed.
+There's also the space / slot for the rotary dryer, which is kept in the shed along with the rotary dryer and barbecue. .atalogue in the living room.

 From Marlcliff, you step out into richly beautiful and varied countryside - and a cultural gem.
 The RSC is based in Stratford, which is a 15-minute drive away, and particularly lovely in the winter.
 The two main theatres are now open for booking, complete with a spectacular viewing tower.
 Recent reviews have been very good.